College for Professional Studies

 Thesis - Open Access

 Number of Pages

 Student achievement has always been a critical concern in education, but it has become a particularly passionate issue since the passage of the No Child Left Behind Act in 2002.
 As a result of the act, standardized tests have become high stakes, and the futures of students, teachers, and schools have been put on the line.
 Research indicates that there are many negative implications of high stakes testing.
 The PowerPoint presentation developed for this project serves as an introduction to these implications and provides ideas for alternative assessment techniques.
 The target audience for this project is teachers, administrators, law makers, and parents.

 © Nicole Caldwell

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Caldwell, Nicole S., "Educational Implications of High Stakes Testing" (2010).
-All Regis University Theses.
+Student Publications.
 1.